Jessica F. Sparks, MA

 College of Journalism and Communication

 I am a journalist-turned-academic currently working toward a Ph.D. in mass communications at the University of Florida.
-My areas of interest include open records, open government, college media, news production, gender issues in journalism and trust.
+My areas of interest include open records, open government, college media, news production, media trust and media credibility.

 Research and Scholarship